 Major Study: Master of Music in Conducting

 General.
 The Conducting major is a two-year curriculum with rigorous demands.
 Only candidates possessing a strong background and broad combination of skills should audition.
-Students will be considered upon completion of the fourth semester of the conducting sequence.
-The audition will include conducting a self-recruited and a self-prepared ensemble, an interview with the conducting committee, and a diagnostic examination consisting of sight singing, aural skills, score reading and score playing at the keyboard, knowledge of historical style periods, and theoretical analysis.
+Students who wish to apply for the instrumental or choral conducting program must identify themselves to the conducting department faculty during the freshman year.
+Students are required to audition for admission to the degree program at the end of the junior year.
+The audition will include conducting a self-recruited and a self-prepared ensemble, an interview with the conducting committee, and a diagnostic examination which will consist of sight singing, aural skills, score reading and score playing at the keyboard, knowledge of historical style periods, and theoretical analysis.

 Prerequisites.
 Students applying for the instrumental or choral conducting program must have satisfied the following prerequisites for admission: